 Schibsted as controller of your personal data

 Empowering people in their daily lives through our products and services is at the core of Schibsted’s business.
-We have a range of different sites, products and services, and use data across these to deliver this core purpose under the controllership and responsibility of Schibsted Norge.
+We have a range of different sites, products and services, and use data across these to deliver this core purpose under the controllership and responsibility of Schibsted Sverige and, in Norway, of Schibsted Norge.
 Handling personal data in a secure way, so that we can receive and maintain our users’ trust in us and our services, is of paramount importance for us.

 We value our users’ privacy highly.
 We also know that using personal data is key to delivering the products and services our customers expect.
 We strive to be completely transparent about our processing of personal data, and commit to always seek the right balance between privacy and commercial interests.
 If you have any questions, do not hesitate to contact our privacy team.

 Personal data as used for journalistic purposes is under the control of the individual publishing organisations.
-You can find their contact details on the website of each organisation, e.g. VG.no.
+You can find their contact details on the website of each organisation, e.g. vg.no or aftonbladet.se .

 This document gives a summary of what data we collect, why we collect it, who it may be shared with and how to access your rights over your personal data.
-If you have questions or queries about Schibsted’s processing of your personal data, you can reach the Schibsted privacy team via this contact form.
+If you have questions or queries about Schibsted’s processing of your personal data, you can reach the Schibsted privacy team through this online contact form for Sweden or this online contact form for Norway.
 We promise to respond to all queries within 30 days.